-General Precautions (Cont'd) Before jacking up the vehicle, apply wheel chocks or other tire blocks to the wheels to prevent the vehicle from moving.
-After jacking up the vehicle, support the vehicle weight with safety stands at the points designated for proper lifting before working on the vehicle.
-Gl These operations should be done on a level surface.
-When removing a heavy component such as the engine or transaxle/transmission, be careful not to lose your balance and MA drop them.
-Also, do not allow them to strike adjacent parts, especially the brake tubes and master cylinder.
-EM SGI231 Before starting repairs which do not require battery power: Turn off ignition switch.
-LC Disconnect the negative battery terminal. fl© EC BATTERN FE CL SEF289H To prevent serious burns: MT Avoid contact with hot metal parts.
+General Precautions (Cont'd)

+Before starting repairs which do not require battery power: Turn off ignition switch.
+Disconnect the negative battery terminal.

+To prevent serious burns: Avoid contact with hot metal parts.
 Do not remove the radiator cap when the engine is hot.
-AT PD) FA SG1233 Before servicing the vehicle: RA Seat cover Protect fenders, upholstery and carpeting with appropriate covers.

 Take caution that keys, buckles or buttons do not scratch paint.

-BR ST RS Fender cover SGI234 BT Clean all disassembled parts in the designated liquid or solvent prior to inspection or assembly.
-Replace oil seals, gaskets, packings, O-rings, locking washers, HA cotter pins, self-locking nuts, etc. with new ones.
+Clean all disassembled parts in the designated liquid or solvent prior to inspection or assembly.

+Replace oil seals, gaskets, packings, O-rings, locking washers, cotter pins, self-locking nuts, etc. with new ones.

 Replace inner and outer races of tapered roller bearings and needle bearings as a set.

-Arrange the disassembled parts in accordance with their EL assembled locations and sequence.
-Do not touch the terminals of electrical components which use microcomputers (such as ECMs).
+Arrange the disassembled parts in accordance with their assembled locations and sequence.

-- IDX - Static electricity may damage internal electronic components.
+Do not touch the terminals of electrical components which use microcomputers (such as electronic control module).
+Static electricity may damage internal electronic components.

 After disconnecting vacuum or air hoses, attach a tag to indicate the proper connection.